open-telemetry/opentelemetry-operator/README.md

     image: your-customized-auto-instrumentation-image:python
 ```

-To build your customized image, you can start with editing the default dockerfiles.
+To build your customized image, you can start with reusing the default dockerfiles.
 They are stored in the `autoinstrumentation`
 directory.
 In general, you should comply with the guidelines below.
 - Python
   - Ensure the packages are installed in the `/autoinstrumentation` directory.
 This is required as when instrumenting the pod,